 – small polar fleece blanket (lightweight but doesn’t breathe, so it holds body heat well)

-– comfortable walking shoes (buy and wear these monthsbefore, if possible)
+– comfortable walking shoes (break these in at least a few weeks before, if possible)

 – a backback (I love my Jansport backpack… it was hard to give up designer totes, but I’m very happy I did.)

 Get one with lots of compartments, and a laptop pocket (for diapers when not holding a laptop), bag can also be a booster seat in a pinch, and is the perfect hands-free carry-on bag.